-Easy Ways to Make Your Home Energy Efficient This Summer
+Easy Ways to Make Your Home Energy Efficient This Winter

-As we transition into summer, it’s an excellent time to tidy up, prep your yard for warmer weather, and remain energy conscious.
+Welcome to 2021!
+In honor of the upcoming National Cut Energy Cost Day on January 10, 2021, we wanted to share a few best practices with you.
+Winter is an excellent time to review your home and make sure that you are energy conscious.
 Did you know something as simple as swapping out incandescent bulbs with green bulbs around your house could save an average of $240 a year, just on your electricity bill?

 Lower Your Thermostat

 There’s no need to keep the heat running while you’re away.
 According to Energy.gov, lowering the thermostat by 10 to 15 degrees during the workday could save homeowners between five and 15 percent every year.

 Wash Clothes in Cool Water